-1. The definition of "bank" in subsection (a)(2) includes all some institutions that are not commercial banks authorized under applicable law to engage in the business of receiving deposits.
-The definition reflects the fact that many forms of deposit-taking financial institutions now perform functions previously restricted to commercial banks, including acting on behalf of customers in funds transfers.
+1. The definition of "bank" in subsection (a)(2) includes some institutions that are not commercial banks.
+The definition reflects the fact that many financial institutions now perform functions previously restricted to commercial banks, including acting on behalf of customers in funds transfers.
 Since many funds transfers involve payment orders to or from foreign countries the definition also covers foreign banks.
 The definition also includes Federal Reserve Banks.
 Funds transfers carried out by Federal Reserve Banks are described in Comments 1 and 2 to Section 4A-107.